Kiribati Entry Requirements

 Restricted Items

-- Seeds and plant materials - Require phytosanitary certificates and import permits from quarantine authorities
+- Animals and animal products - require veterinary certificates and import permits

 Health Requirements